umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-3-v7.md

 ---
-versionFrom: 8.0.0
+versionFrom: 7.0.0
 ---

 # Integrating services with a property editor

 ## Overview
 This is step 3 in the property editor tutorial.
 In this part, we will integrate one of the built-in Umbraco services.
-For this sample, we will use the *editor service* to hook into the *media picker* and return image data to the markdown editor.
+For this sample, we will use the *dialog service* to hook into the *media picker* and return image data to the markdown editor.

 ## Injecting the service
 First up, we need to get access to the service, this is done in the constructor of the controller, where we add it as a parameter: